Military Hearing Loss

 - Medical opinion linking the event and hearing problems

 The VA requires both a pure-tone and a Maryland CNC test for hearing loss.
-Depending on the results, the VA will assign a disability rating from 0 to 10 percent.
+Depending on the results, the VA will assign a disability rating from 0% to 10%.
 You can read more about disability ratings from the VA’s ratings guide.

-For tinnitus, the disability rating is 10 percent.
+For tinnitus, the disability rating is 10%.
 Veterans with hearing loss and tinnitus can get separate ratings for each disability.

 Is There a Cure?